notifi-network/notifi-sdk-ts/packages/notifi-node/README.md

 #### 1. GraphQL subscription events

-We can listen to the event when the tenant entity is updated by subscribing to the `tenantEntityUpdated` event.

-Importantly, when listening to this category of events, it returns a `Subscription` object which is used to stop the Graphql subscription.
+Notifi provides several GraphQL subscription events by which we can easily tracking the entity changes.
+When listening to this category of events, it returns a `Subscription` object which is used to stop the Graphql subscription.

-Accordingly, we need to ensure the following two methods are called in order to close the subscription:
+To stop listening to the events, we need to do the following:

 1. Call the `subscription.unsubscribe` method.
 This will stop the Graphql subscription.
 2. Call the `removeEventListener` method with the event name and the callback function.
 This will remove the event listener.